 Section 401 water quality certifications allows us to review and condition projects, actions, and activities that can affect water quality in Washington.
 For example:

-- When hydropower projects request a license for an existing dam or for new construction, we assess whether state water quality standards are met and set conditions to ensure state waters are protected
+- When hydropower projects request a license for an existing dam or for new construction, we assess whether state water quality standards are met and set conditions to make sure state waters are protected.

 Certification for specific federal permits and licenses